 Knowing your net worth is interesting and all, but why does it actually matter?

-As we’re about to explore, there are plenty of reasons that understanding and tracking net worth is quite important to your personal finances and financial goals.
+As we’re about to explore, there are plenty of reasons why understanding and tracking net worth is quite important to your personal finances and financial goals.

-And while these numbers can provide a helpful benchmark initially, what’s really important is how your net worth compares to itself over time.
+And while these numbers can provide a helpful benchmark initially, what’s really important to your personal finances is how your net worth compares to itself over time.

 Your income and cash flow fluctuate pretty regularly, and it doesn’t take into account the debts and expenses you’re leveraging against it.

 There’s no “right answer” when it comes to the net worth numbers you’re supposed to hit before checking off major life goals.